 - Changes made using the Quick Import

 Only the change itself and not the source of a change is logged.

 Previous change entries of deleted project data (e.g., milestones) remain in the Change Log.
 In place of the name, "(deleted)" is added to the project data (e.g., "(deleted milestone)").

 For details on the Change Log for Program Changes, see the Working with Programs article.

 Which Changes Are Not Logged?

 - Milestone Dependencies

 - Project Segments

-- Apply from/Submit to Plan of Record: neither moving single projects to or from the Plan of Record is logged nor is applying a complete scenario as the Plan of Record
+- Apply from/Submit to Plan of Record: Submitting a single project or a complete scenario to the Plan of Record is not logged.
+Neither is applying a single program change from the plan of Record to a scenario.

 - Auto-Schedule: changes made to the start and finish date by using the Auto-Schedule feature

 - Additional information when adding projects: When a project is added manually via Add Project, only the Name, Start and Finish are noted in the Change Log entry.
 Additional information such as project manager (in the Portfolio Designer, Board View and Goals View) or the value of the current project field (in the Board View) are not noted in the entry.